magento/merchdocs/src/recommendations/settings.md

 1. In the _Recommendations source_ section, enable the **Fetch recommendations from a different SaaS data space** option.
 The _Recommendations source_ section only appears in a non-production environment.

-   A list of _Available SaaS Environments_ appears.
+   A list of _Available SaaS Data Spaces_ appears.

    ![product recommendation settings]({% link recommendations/assets/settings-select-saas.png %}){: .zoom}
    _Settings_

-1. Select the SaaS environment that has shopper data you want to use.
+1. Select the SaaS data spaces that has shopper data you want to use.

 1. Click <span class="btn">Save changes</span>.

-   Adobe Commerce now fetches recommendations from the selected environment.
+   Adobe Commerce now fetches recommendations from the selected data space.

    {:.bs-callout-info}
    While you can view recommendations fetched from another SaaS data space on the non-production storefront, you cannot click the recommendations.